Billuc/billuc.github.io/app/src/routes/blog/gleam-rss-reader.md

 Some time ago, I gave myself a new side quest.
 I wanted to know more about RSS feeds.
 The motivation behind it was that I was tired of "modern" news websites.
-I feel it is now harder to access meaninful content on those websites than it should be.
+I feel it is now harder to access meaningful content on those websites than it should be.
 Whether it is loading time, huge images, useless platitudes or the infamous cookie popups and paywalls, I get annoyed really, really fast.
 This shouldn't be the case !
 After all, all you need to know what there is to know is usually simply a title and a short description.

-That is where RSS feeds come in !
-I am old enough to know that RSS feeds were a thing in the 2000s and that they were often used to be notified of the latest news of a particular website.
+I am old enough to know that RSS feeds were commonly used to be notified of the latest news of a particular website, and all of this without the fioritures.
 So here I am on my new side quest of trying to build a RSS reader/aggregator for myself !
-The goal is to have a simple list of titles, with a description if I want to know more and a link to the article if I want to read the full article.
+The goal is to have a simple list of titles, with a description if I want to know more and a link if I want to read the full article.

-For this project, I am using my currently favorite language, which is Gleam !
+For this project, I am using my currently favorite language, Gleam !
 I didn't choose Gleam because it would make the project easier or faster to write, but simply because I knew I could do the whole project using it and that I would have a good time all along the way :)